 The exact wattage and bulb type you will use will depend mostly on your gecko’s enclosure size and shape and how you mount the bulb and its fixture.

-Basking bulbs produce UVA light and heat and typically lack UVB, though some are specially designed to make both; these are known as mercury vapor bulbs, and we’ll cover those in the UVB bulb section later.
+Heat lamps produce UVA light and heat and typically lack UVB, though some are specially designed to make both; these are known as mercury vapor bulbs, and we’ll cover those in the UVB bulb section later.

 Most basking bulbs give off either white, blue, or red light and come in various sizes and wattages.
 While basking bulbs typically only produce plain UVA light and heat, some on the market are designed to also give off UVB.

-The type of basking bulb you use will largely depend on the size and shape of your gecko’s enclosure as well as the temperature within your home.
+The type of bulb you use will largely depend on the size and shape of your gecko’s enclosure as well as the temperature within your home.

 Like we mentioned earlier, avoid any bulbs which give off red or blue light and opt for one which produces plain white UVA light, as colorful bulbs will irritate your gecko’s eyes.